SheldaPatrice/osticket-prereqs/README.md

 - Install osTicket v1.15.8

-  - Download osTicket from the Installation Files Folder
+  - Download osTicket.

-  - Extract and copy “upload” folder to c:\inetpub\wwwroot
+       - Extract the downloaded file.

-  - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
+Copy the "upload" folder to your C drive (C:\inetpub\wwwroot).
+After copying, rename the "upload" folder to "osTicket."

 - Reload IIS (Open IIS, Stop and Start the server)
+     - Follow the same steps as in step 3 to stop and start the IIS server.

 </p>
 <br />